 There is also a street show and character meet and greet in Jungala at certain times of the day.
 They’ll come out and do a small show and then stick around for a lengthy photo opp for the family and kids.

 Now that the kids have worn themselves out, we’ll walk on over to the “wettest” part of the park.

-I say this is the “wettest” area of the park as Stanleyville has two of the parks water rides, one of the will get you absolutely soaked.
 This area of the park opened in 1973 with the Stanley Falls (log) Flume and African Queen Boat rides.
-Unfortunately, the African Queen Boat ride is no longer in operation and was replaced by the Tanganyika Tidal Wave.
-In addition to there being two water rides, there is one steel roller coaster, an indoor/outdoor counter service restaurant, a gift shop, restrooms, an indoor show, and two transportation ride stations.
+Unfortunately, the African Queen Boat ride is no longer in operation and was replaced by the Tanganyika Tidal Wave which was then replaced by Tigris in 2019.
+There also is another steel roller coaster, an indoor/outdoor counter service restaurant, a gift shop, restrooms, an indoor show, and two transportation ride stations.

 The first ride we come to is the Stanleyville Skyride Station.
 You can get an aerial view of the park from this ride while going from Stanleyville to Egypt on the other side.
 Unfortunately, you must disembark and wait in line to get back on if you want to return to Stanleyville.

 This is your typical log flume ride from Arrow Dynamics that has two drops with the last one being the highest at 43 feet.
 You do get wet, but not soaked and the wetness basically is like someone using their hands to splash water on you from a pool.
 This is also a ride that everyone can ride and is nice on those hot summer days and they do take a photo of you at the bottom of the hill.

 Here’s my on ride video I took a number of years ago.

 Next up is Tigris, Florida’s tallest launch coaster.